venky14/Data-Analysis-Project-Titanic/README.md

 Here we try to analyze which factors were more likely to contribute to the death of the passengers and classify who is more likely to survive depending on the features.

 ## Purpose
 The purpose of this project was to gain introductory exposure to programmatic data analysis concepts, by analysing the factors that determined whether a passenger survived the Titanic disaster or did not.
-The project makes heavy use of NumPy, Pandas and Data Visualization Libraries.
+The project makes heavy use of NumPy, Pandas, TFLearn for Neural Network Classifier and Data Visualization Libraries.